alexpolonsky/doswah.com/about.md

 I am a huge sports fanatic.
 I play golf, basketball, tennis whenever I get the chance.
 Also, I am a dedicated Denver Broncos and Miami Heat fan.

-I am lucky to live in Hawaii: the weather is great and the ocean is no more than a 20-minute drive away.
-In my free time, I play guitar and make YouTube videos to make people laugh.